vilicvane/thenfail/README.md

 The method `then` generally accepts two parameters, an `onfulfilled` handler and an `onrejected` handler.
 Only one of the two handlers would ever be called (if both of them exist) depending on the state of the previous promise.
-And when been called, it returns a normal value or a promise, or otherwise, throw an error.
+And when been called, it returns a normal value or a promise, or otherwise, throws an error.

-If it's not returning a promise, like in the previous example (which returns `undefined`).
-The created promise will be switched to state *fulfilled*, or *rejected* if the handler throws an error.
+If the handler does not return a promise, like in the previous example (which returns `undefined`), the created promise (as `then` method will create a promise any way) will be switched to state *fulfilled* (or *rejected* if the handler throws an error).

-Otherwise, the state of the created promise will be determined by the promise returned in the handler (which might take some time, asynchronously).
+Otherwise, the state of the created promise will be determined by the promise returned in the handler (which might take some time to be settled, asynchronously).
-And if there's following `then`, the handlers in it will be triggered later depending on the returned promise.
+And if there's a following `then`, the handlers in it will be triggered later depending on the returned promise.

 ## Create a ThenFail promise chain

 We've learned how to use the constructor to create a promise, but usually we only use that way to bridge other style of asynchronous code.
-When we are writting our own promised API, we can make it simpler:
+When we are writting our own promised API based on other promised API, we can make it simpler:

 ```ts
 function getResource(url: string): Promise<Resource> {